LNWR Whale Precursor Class: Great Bridgeford

 On 17 June 1932, locomotive number 5278 Precursor was hauling the 7:23 p.m. to and express passenger service when, at around 7:52 p.m., the engine and all four coaches derailed just to the south of station, Staffordshire.

 Of the 70 to 80 passengers on board the train, three were killed immediately and a fourth died in hospital the next day.
-Together with the driver and fireman, 9 passengers received injuries serious enough to require hospital care, whilst a further 18 were treated at the scene and able to continue their journeys.
+54 people were injured in the accident, with 11 people (the driver and fireman plus 9 passengers) getting injuries serious enough for hospitalization, and a further 18 were treated at the scene and able to continue their journeys.